cezarcozta/api-rest/README.md

 - Client / Server: Segregation between client and stored data  bringing portability

 - Stateless: Each request must have all the information necessary for the server response.
-The server can not remeber anything from the last request.
+The server can not remember anything from the last request.

 - Cacheable: The response for the request, must be explicity if the client can or can not cache the request.

-- Layered System: The Client access an endpoint, the resource do not need to known the compĺexities it been taken to bring this response to the client request.
+- Layered System: The Client access an endpoint, the resource do not need to known the complexities it's been taken to bring this response to the client request.

 - Code on demand(Optional): Gives the possibilities that the application can run codes on the client-side(browser/smartphone).